f5devcentral/f5-agility-labs-nginx/docs/class17/module1/module1.rst

 * listens on ``10.1.1.9`` (ports 80 and 443)
 * adds an iRule to insert a `PROXY Protocol <https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt>`__ header
-* configure pool members to match the endpoints of a service with an ``app: ingresslink`` label (this is the NGINX Ingress Controller service)
+* configures pool members to match the endpoints of a service with an ``app: ingresslink`` label (this is the NGINX Ingress Controller service)

 Review NGINX Ingress Controller Configuration
 ---------------------------------------------